datawire/ambassador-docs/docs/edge-stack/pre-release/howtos/web-application-firewall-configuration.md

 1. Requests are either denied or allowed, redirects and dropped requests are not supported
 2. If you have a rule in your firewall configuration that specifies the `deny` action and you do not specify a `status`, then we will default to using status code `403`.
+3. State is not preserved across the different phases of proceeing a request.
+For this reason it is advised to use early blocking mode rather than anamoly scoring mode and to avoid creating any firewall rules that require state or information created by rules in a different phase.
+For more information about waf phases refer to the [Coraza Seclang Execution Flow docs][].

 ## Ambassador Labs Firewall Ruleset